geraldzakwan/nlp-fall-2019/hw4/README.txt

 - Still for Part 3, see resolve_best_synset() function for several cases that can happen when determining the best sense (e.g. when there is no overlap or when there are more than one synsets with max overlap).
+Also, I don't count duplicate overlaps, i.e. if the same word appears twice in the context or in the sense definitions/examples, it counts as one.

 - For Part 4, I ignore context words that are not in word2vec vocabulary.
 For the input lemma/target word, I don't observe any OOV occurs.
 The metrics